celestiaorg/docs/docs/developers/run-wordle.md

 This outputs all Guess objects submitted so far, with the index being today’s date and the address of the submitter.

-With that, we implemented a basic example of Wordle using Cosmos-SDK and Ignite and Rollmint.
+With that, you implemented a basic example of Wordle using Cosmos-SDK and Ignite and Rollmint.
 Read on to how you can extend the code base.